actris-cloudnet/cloudnetpy/docs/source/quickstart.rst

 --------------

 HATPRO microwave
 radiometer processing is not yet part of CloudnetPy.
-However, with the 94 GHz RPG cloud radar, a separate MWR instrument is not required (although it improves the data quality).
+However, with a 94 GHz RPG cloud radar, a separate MWR instrument is not required (although it improves the data quality).